Farmers in Kenya can now access credit based on the produce from their farms.

 The EAX, a commodity exchange, supports farmers in all five countries in the East African community (EAC) to access agricultural and financial markets and access to finance.
 The EAX also aims at establishing partnerships between the farmers for faster trading in the region, and through this the farmers will be able to get competitive pricing for crops.
 This will in turn help the farmers and traders access higher credit from financial institutions.

-This partnership is will also enable farmers protect their produce against storage-related damage, by providing storage which if safe and efficient unlike previously when farmers could incur huge losses in their own storage before reaching the market.
+This partnership is will also enable farmers protect their produce against storage-related damage, by providing container hire essex which if safe and efficient unlike previously when farmers could incur huge losses in their own storage before reaching the market.

 According to the ABC Bank Group Managing Director, Shamaz Savani, the farmer suffer from a range of constraints including price fluctuations and their weak bargaining position.
 But the warehouse receipts, the farmers will now be able to bargain for better prices for their produce in the market, which will increase their income for more investment in farming.